sesh/ready/README.md

 - frame-ancestors should be in CSP or X-Frame-Options should exist if the response is HTML
 - X-Content-Type-options should be "nosniff"
 - Referrer-Policy should be set
-- X-XSS-Protection should be set to "1; mode=block"
+- X-XSS-Protection header should not exist
 - HTML should start with "<!doctype html>"
 - `<html>` tag should include lang
 - HTML should include meta charset tag